Meet author Felicia Ferguson

 Meet author Donna Schlachter

-A hybrid author, Donna Schlachter writes squeaky clean historical and contemporary suspense.
+A hybrid author, Donna writes squeaky clean historical and contemporary suspense.
 She has been published more than sixty times in books; is a member of several writers groups; facilitates a critique group; teaches writing classes; ghostwrites; edits; and judges in writing contests.
 She loves history and research, traveling extensively for both, and is an avid oil painter.
+She is taking all the information she’s learned along the way about the writing and publishing process, and is coaching committed career writers.

-What inspired you to write The Road to Freedom)?
+What inspired you to write A King for Kinsella?

 What genre do you focus on?